othermedia/flickr/README.md

 * `getGroupPhotos` calls the callback function with the group's photos.
 * `getFavourites` calls the callback with the group's favourite photos.
+* `getPublicPhotos` calls the callback with a user's public photos.
+* `getPhotosOf` calls the callback with a photos of a user.
+* `getUserId` takes a Flickr username in place of an ID, and calls the callback with the user's ID value.

 #### Unwrapped methods